vongostev/QPIP/README.md

     One can use both of binomial and subbinomial models of photodetection.
 - stat: Some examples of photon-number and photocounting statistics corresponding to quantum light fields
 - denoise:
     Pyomo model and epsilon-constrainted algorithm to recover noise statistics of laser source or signal statistics against the background of coherent noise (for example in collinear SPDC analysing).
+Here we use a method to determine photon-number (or photocounting) statistics of excess noise in laser radiation from measured photocounting statistics.
+The method based on the multi-objective optimization approach is applied to blind deconvolution problem to determine excess noise distribution from the convolution of this one and poissonian photon-number distribution of laser radiation.
+See [related material](www.researchgate.net/publication/345087870) for additional details.

 - sipm:
-    Instruments to make photocounting statistics from histograms and raw oscillograms (maked by lecroy oscilloscope).
+    Instruments to make photocounting statistics from histograms and raw oscillograms (maked by lecroy oscilloscope) of SiPM signal.
+One can correct baseline of oscillogram and crosstalk noise of photocounting statistics.

 # How to use qpip.epscon?
 Import necessary modules: